When and How to File a Complaint Against Your Doctor

-Each year, more than 200,000 patients die from a preventable medical mistake and as many as four million more experience non-fatal errors that can delay treatment, compromise care, or otherwise put the patient at risk for serious injury or illness.
+A John Hopkins study revealed that on average, 250,000 people die each year in the United States due to medical mistakes.
+As many as four million more experience non-fatal errors that can delay treatment, compromise care, or otherwise put the patient at risk for serious injury or illness.
+A 2021 study, published by the National Library of Medicine, estimates these medical errors cost approximately $20 billion per year.
 And then there are those who experience willfully malicious acts (such as sexual abuse at the hands of their physician) that may or may not affect treatment or diagnosis but can cause great harm.

 Any doctor who causes harm or injury, delays treatment, or otherwise provides substandard care is subject to a formal complaint.
 This encompasses a number of possible acts, including (but not limited to):

 - Brachial Plexus

 - Wrongful birth

 - Kidney damage from Gentamicin